 Gemini Spark requires more trust than any previous Google product, and the trust story at launch is incomplete.

-A leaked onboarding screen from an early Gemini app beta disclosed that Spark “may do things like share your info or make purchases without asking.”
-Google has acknowledged the screen but clarified that high-stakes actions require approval before Spark will execute them.
+A leaked onboarding screen from an early Gemini app beta, reported by Android Authority on May 14, 2026, disclosed that Spark “may do things like share your info or make purchases without asking.”
+That language does not appear in the shipped product, which states Spark is “designed to check with you before taking major actions” and cannot complete a purchase without explicit confirmation.
 The framing of the leaked text, however, suggests the eventual steady-state — particularly after the Agents Payment Protocol launches — involves a meaningfully larger autonomous surface than today’s consent patterns train users to expect.

-As of the I/O keynote, Google has not published a Spark-specific privacy policy.
-The standard Google Privacy Policy applies, but it predates a product category where an AI agent has persistent access to your full email, files, and calendar and is authorized to take actions on your behalf.
+As of the I/O keynote, Google had not published a standalone Spark-specific privacy policy.
+The standard Google Privacy Policy applied.

 Google’s stance is that Spark requires user approval for high-stakes actions.
 What constitutes “high-stakes” and what the data retention model looks like for an always-on agent with full Workspace access are questions the current documentation does not fully answer.